-B.E.A.R.
-Award
+CHS B.E.A.R.
+AWARD

-Capital High School honors those students who go beyond the required course load for graduation by taking Honors, Advanced Placement and accelerated college preparation classes while maintaining a 3.5 grade point average.
-The Bruin Educational Achievement Recognition (B.E.A.R.) award is acknowledged for graduating seniors who have achieved the following:
+Capital High School honors those students who go beyond the required course load for graduation by taking honors, Advanced Placement and accelerated college preparation classes while maintaining a 3.5 grade point average.
+The Bruin Educational Achievement Recognition (B.E.A.R.) is awarded to graduating seniors who have achieved the following:

-- 1. Have taken 10 or more Honors, Advanced Placement, and/or Accelerated credits receiving a minimum of a B letter grade (after 8th semester) - 2.
-At least 7 of the 10 credits must be in core departments (English, Math, Social Studies, Science, or Foreign Language). - 3.
-Have taken all required classes necessary for graduation. - 4.
-Will graduate with a minimum of 26 credits. - 5.
+- 1. Taken 10 or more honors, Advanced Placement, and/or accelerated credits receiving a minimum of a B letter grade (after 8th semester) - 2.
+Earned at least 7 of the 10 credits in following core departments: English, Math, Social Studies, Science, or Foreign Language. - 3.
+Taken all required classes necessary for graduation - 4.
+Graduate with a minimum of 26 credits - 5.
 At the time of graduation have a minimum cumulative G.P.A. of 3.5 - 6.
-Have no outstanding past or current disciplinary problems determined at the discretion of the Helena School Board through the day of graduation. - 7.
-Be involved in at least 2 school related activities - 8.
-Complete application for the B.E.A.R award fall of senior year
+No outstanding past or current disciplinary problems determined at the discretion of the Helena School Board through the day of graduation - 7.
+Involved in at least 2 school related activities - 8.
+Complete application for the B.E.A.R. award fall of senior year